LrLamonier/LrLamonier/README.md

 # Hey!
 I'm Lucas!

-I'm a biotech with a masters' degree transitioning into a junior front-end developer and finding my way into back-end development in order to build my own full stack web apps.
+I'm a biotech bachelor with a masters' degree transitioning into a junior front-end developer and finding my way into back-end development in order to build my own full stack web apps.

 Big fan of React and Node.js